History of France

 president.
 In addition, the Socialists won a majority of the seats in

 parliamentary elections held in 1981.
-The elections gave France its first
+The elections gave France its

-increased government ownership of businesses.
+Socialist leaders greatly increased government ownership of

 From the time of Napoleon I, France's departments were administered by